-CNC drilling is a machining process that use a rotating cutting tool to produce round holes in a stationary work piece.
+CNC drilling machine is equipment that works based on machining process that use a rotating cutting tool to produce round holes in a stationary work piece.
 The holes are typically made to meet machine screws or bolts for installation purposes.
 Yet, they can be used for aesthetic use depending on the design of the component.

 How Does CNC Drilling Work?

 The CNC drilling process has correspondent steps to many of the other CNC machining operations.
 These include:

 Creating the component design in CAD software.
 The basic step in producing a CNC drilled component is creating a digital design of it in CAD software.

 Converting the design into machine instructions.
 One time the component design is finalized, it needs to be made into a language the CNC unit can understand.
 This step generally requires running the CAD design through CAM software to generate machine code.

 Loading the instructions to the CNC machine.
 When unloaded to the CNC machine, the machine code controls how the CNC machine and tooling will operate and move throughout the drilling process.

 Setting up the CNC machine.
 Setting up the CNC machine generally involves installing the appropriate drill bit and securing the work piece.